Poetry, Healing, and Growth Book Series

 Nick Owen contributed poems to Journey of the Wounded Soul.

 Carl “Papa” Palmer of Old Mill Road in Ridgeway, VA now lives in University Place, WA.
-He is retired military, retired FAA, and now just plain retired.
+He is retired military, retired FAA and now just plain retired without wristwatch, alarm clock or Facebook friend.
 Carl, president of The Tacoma Writers Club and Franciscan Hospice volunteer, is a Pushcart Prize and Micro Award nominee.
 MOTTO: Long Weekends Forever.
-To see more stories of poetry and prose, Google: Carl Papa Palmer.
 He has poems featured in Our Last Walk and Connoisseurs of Suffering.

 Ericka Pate contributed a poem to Capturing Shadows.

 Jackie Peters contributed a poem to Our Last Walk.

 Laurie Phillips has a poem included in Capturing Shadows.

 Heidi Pinson contributed a poem to Stay Awhile.

 Katie Quarles has a poem included in Connoisseurs of Suffering.

 Diana Raab has a poem featured in Connoisseurs of Suffering.